-This coffee was purchased through Omwani Coffee company who are working in partnership with Burundi-based Migoti Coffee Company and their processing stations to source some of the best coffee across all of Burundi.
-Together they have purchased cherries directly from farmers dispersed across the mountains overlooking Lake Tanganyika to be processed back at the Migoti Hill washing station.
+This is the second year that Bell’s Beans have managed to source this amazing Burundi coffee through Omwani coffee.
+Omwani are working in partnership with Burundi-based Migoti Coffee Company and their processing stations to source some of the best coffee across all of Burundi.
+They have purchased cherries directly from farmers dispersed across the mountains overlooking Lake Tanganyika to be processed back at the Migoti Hill washing station.
 The name “Migoti” comes from a local indigenous tree, which is also the name of the mountain where Migoti built their first coffee washing station.
-This washing station operates in a region referred to as Migoti Mountain, in Mutambu Commune of Bujumbura Province, 30 km from the center of Bujumbura.

 How to store coffee at home

 To keep your coffee as fresh as possible, you need to protect your coffee from air, sunlight, heat, and moisture.
 These all will contribute to making it stale and lose flavour.

 We suggest keeping your coffee in an airtight container, in a cool, dry cupboard.
 Our bags all have a de-gassing valve, to let out CO2 that the beans produce once roasted, it’s not just there to sniff the coffee, and a reusable ziplock.
 So if you don’t have a fancy coffee jar just push the air out the bag, zip the lock and give the bag another squeeze to get any remaining air out.

 Do not store your coffee in the fridge.
 Roasted coffee absorbs moisture from the air (hygroscopic) and will also take up surrounding aromas.
 The aromas and moisture levels in the fridge will react with the coffee and delicate flavours will deteriorate.

 Fancy 15% off a coffee order?
 Then sign up to our news letter for a discount code, along with being the first to know about new coffees, special offers, tips and tricks.